 PERCENT OF HOUSEHOLDS THAT ARE COST BURDENED, 2012

 Cost-burdened households spend more than 30% of their gross income on housing.

+Cost burden is as common in Salem as it is in the region.

 39%

 40%

 39%

 39%

 Salem

 Marion Co.

-Oregon Salem households that rent are more likely to be cost burdened than households that own.
-PERCENT OF SALEM'S HOUSEHOLDS THAT ARE COST BURDENED, BY OWNERSHIP STATUS, 2012 Cost-burdened households spend more than 30% of their gross income on housing.
+Oregon PERCENT OF SALEM'S HOUSEHOLDS THAT ARE COST BURDENED, BY OWNERSHIP STATUS, 2012 Cost-burdened households spend more than 30% of their gross income on housing.